What does competitive salary actually mean?

 To help you decode one of the most commonly used job ad terms, here’s what competitive salary actually means (and why employers use it):

-To put it simply, competitive salary means that what’s being offered is equal to (or more than) the industry average for similar positions in the same location.
+To put it simply, competitive salary means that what’s being offered is equal to (or more than) the sector average for similar positions in the same location.

 So although the salary isn’t specifically listed – that doesn’t mean you can’t estimate a ballpark figure based on your own research.